JakeSteam/blog-personal/_drafts/2023-10-20-oct-android-game-reviews.md

 * **Everything has value**.
 All traders will buy all items (except the very basic resources).
 However, cheap items like "Bluegill" fish will require 834(!) in exchange for a single rare shell!
 As such, items should never be deleted if possible, and trading in resources you have no use for (e.g. wooden chairs) is a good way to earn shells for the trader's items.
 * **You are semi-immortal**.
 So long as you don't get one-hit, you can survive any damage since your character can eat multiple fish per turn.
 This means a fish that heals 1 is just a useful as one that heals 10, so long as you don't run out!
 * **Hang on to rarer things**.
 Since you level skills separately, you'll pretty often gain a non-common item that seems to have no purpose.
 Hang onto it, you'll wish you had it later on!
+* **Claim Mastery Potion ASAP**.
+If you've paid for the ad-free experience, your Mastery Potion is available every 20 hours.
+This timer starts when you claim it, so make sure to do this as soon as it is available.
+* **Partner / trader preview is scrollable**.
+If you use a dugout to force a specific trader to appear, you can see 4 of their items as a preview.
+This can actually be scrolled down to see ALL their items!

 ### Screenshots